‘If we have a mini chat about Black and Brown people’s lived experience, is that a Black Lives Natter?’

 Community.
 Creativity.
 Conversation.

-Black Lives Natter is a London-based community arts organisation dedicated to providing free and low-cost opportunities and events for Black and Global Majority individuals.
+Black Lives Natter is a London-based community arts organisation dedicated amplifying Black & Global Majority voices, nurturing creativity, creating safe spaces and providing free and low-cost opportunities and events.
 We centre survivors, neurodiverse and queer communities, older adults, disabled individuals, and others facing similar barriers in accessing the arts, whether economic, practical, or connected to identity and lived experience.

 We believe communities thrive when the people within them are seen, heard, and supported.
 Through shared stories, poetry, theatre, and creative expression we aim to heal, document, and celebrate lived experiences while creating safe, non-judgmental spaces that increase access, awareness, inclusion, and engagement.
 All our regular events and activities take place online and at Theatre Deli, where we are a Resident Company.